 The Levoit LV-H132 air purifier is a corded model that efficiently cleans up the air in small-sized rooms.
 This device has an ozone-free filtration system that uses environmentally responsible tech.
 This air purifier has a HEPA H13 filter that eliminates pet hair, pollen, and small dust particles.
 Featuring a quiet fan, this air purifier is suitable for placement in the bedroom.
 An indicator alerts users when it’s time to replace the filter.
 However, this device emits some EMF radiation.

 This Levoit LV-H132 air purifier is rated 20W, so it’s economical to operate.
 A blue ambiance light on this device adds a touch of modern flair to the room.
 We like that the night light can be switched off if needed.
 It has a soft white palette that compliments a wide variety of interior design schemes.
 The device also has several certifications for safety.
-Its control panel is conveniently located on the top, enabling customizing the fan speed and other settings easily.
+Its control panel is conveniently located on the top, easily customizing the fan speed and other settings.
 It, unfortunately, isn’t one of the leading smart air purifiers, but it still does its job.

 Award: HONORABLE MENTION

 WHY WE LIKE IT: This air purifier has an incredibly compact yet stylish design that adds visual interest to any space.
 It has a power consumption of just 18W, so it’s unlikely to significantly add to the power bill.
 But, compare this unit to a strong Dyson air purifier to see which one is better.